[BoDD logo]

 The flowers yield Oil of Champaca of perfumery (Arctander 1960) which contains esters of benzoic acid, benzaldehyde, benzyl alcohol and isoeugenol (Budavari 1996).
 Four of five individuals who were contact sensitive to sesquiterpene lactones of Compositae species and of Frullania showed positive patch test reactions to Oil of Champaca (Mitchell 1975).
 In one of five cases the leaf produced a positive patch test reaction.
 The root of the plant yields parthenolide (Govindachari et al. 1964).

-The bark of the tree yields parthenolide and some other sesquiterpene lactones (Talapatra et al. 1973).
+Talapatra et al. (1973) reported the presence of parthenolide and some other sesquiterpene lactones in the bark from Michelia lanuginosa.
 Parthenolide has been found to produce positive patch test reactions in individuals who were contact sensitive to various Compositae species and sesquiterpene lactones (Mitchell and Dupuis 1971).

 These findings suggest that such lactones may be the allergens of Michelia (Mitchell 1975).